Freddie Perren: Motown and The Jackson 5

 Shortly after moving to California from Washington, D.C., in 1968, Perren and bassist Alphonzo Mizell met guitarist Deke Richards.
 They started writing songs together.
-In 1969 Motown president Berry Gordy invited them to be part of his collective The Corporation, a collection of songwriters and record producers for The Jackson 5.
+In 1969 Motown president Berry Gordy invited them to be part of his collective the Corporation, a collection of songwriters and record producers for the Jackson 5.
 "I Want You Back" was the first hit from this new collaboration, going to number one on the Billboard Hot 100 in early 1970.
 They wrote and produced more Jackson 5 hits such as "ABC", "The Love You Save", "Mama's Pearl", and "Maybe Tomorrow", among others.
-Perren and The Corporation continued their work for Motown on soundtracks such as Hell Up in Harlem and Cooley High, which featured "It's So Hard to Say Goodbye to Yesterday" (later a hit for Boyz II Men).
+Perren and the Corporation continued their work for Motown on soundtracks such as Hell Up in Harlem and Cooley High, which featured "It's So Hard to Say Goodbye to Yesterday" (later a hit for Boyz II Men).

 The birth of disco and a break with Motown

 Perren then moved into the disco arena with the hits "Do It Baby" and "Love Machine" for The Miracles.
 By 1976, Perren had left Motown and headed over to Capitol Records where another old college friend, Larkin Arnold, was now vice-president.
 In the next two years, Perren had success with The Sylvers, producing their first two Capitol albums.
-They had two Gold singles, "Boogie Fever" & "Hot Line", and a top ten single "High School Dance".
+They had two gold singles, "Boogie Fever" and "Hot Line", and a top ten single "High School Dance".

 Tavares and Fever

 Also successful collaborations for Perren were Tavares, for whom he produced three albums—Sky High!, Love Storm, and Future Bound.
-Commercial highlights of his work with the group include co-writing and producing the number-one disco hits "Don't Take Away The Music" and "Heaven Must Be Missing An Angel", and producing the group's take on The Bee Gees' "More Than A Woman".
+Commercial highlights of his work with the group include co-writing and producing the number-one disco hits "Don't Take Away the Music" and "Heaven Must Be Missing An Angel", and producing the group's take on The Bee Gees' "More Than A Woman".
 Both groups' versions were featured in the landmark 1977 movie and soundtrack to Saturday Night Fever.
 The Bee Gees recorded another of their own compositions, "If I Can't Have You", for the film and its soundtrack, but after hearing the Perren-produced version by Yvonne Elliman, preferred it to their own, which was relegated to a b-side.
-The Elliman production topped the Hot 100 and went Gold for U.S. sales over 1 million.
-The Saturday Night Fever soundtrack album sold over 15 million copies and in 1979 Perren received a Grammy Award for Album of the Year for his contribution, the first of two back-to-back Grammys he earned.
+The Elliman production topped the Hot 100 and went gold for U.S. sales over one million.
+The Saturday Night Fever soundtrack album sold over 15 million copies and, in 1979, Perren received a Grammy Award for Album of the Year for his contribution, the first of two back-to-back Grammys he earned.